Kicker22/PulseCheck/README.md

 ## Example Flow

 1. Patient is discharged from care
-2. PulseCheck sends or receives feedback
+2. PulseCheck sends feedback or declines
 3. The system analyzes tone, theme, and provider mentions
 4. Feedback is attributed to:
    - A specific encounter